tnouska/reflection-weekend-project/README.md

 - [x] Display past reflections onto DOM
 - [x] Implement bookmark feature
 - [x] Create Delete Button for each reflection
-- [ ] Better style header and card with material-ui
+- [x] Better style header and card with material-ui
-- [ ] Fix Time format on card using moment.js
+- [x] Fix Time format on card using moment.js
-- [ ] Add form to Add New Reflection on add new reflection page
+- [x] Add form to Add New Reflection on add new reflection page

+### Known Issues

+- Material-UI-Next tabs issuing warning, needs to be looked at.

 ### Next Steps